Light Reaction Regiment: History

 In May 2017, the regiment spearheaded the army's counter terrorism effort in the Marawi crisis, clearing out the enemy house by house.

 Support

 A Green Beret from the 1st Special Forces Group (1SFG) works with a LRR operator in Balikatan 24.

 On September 4, 2018, the U.S. Counterterrorism Train and Equip Program provided more than 5 million rounds of ammunition worth Php117.4 million ($2.2 million), most of them being used by the LRR.

 On 4 May 2020, Col. Monico E. Abang was appointed as the LRR's commander, taking over from Brig.
 Gen. Monico S. Batle.

 On 14 February 2022, Lt.
 Gen. Romeo Brawner Jr. vowed to provide more support to the unit during his visit in Nueva Ecija.

 Structure

+Light Reaction Regiment Assaulters during a low-light Close-Quarters Battle (CQB) Training alongside U.S. Special Operations Command Pacific operators.

 The LRR is a regiment-size special operations unit with two Light Reaction Battalions (LRBs) consisting of a Headquarters, Higher Headquarters Company, a Military Police Unit, and Seven Light Reaction Companies (LRCs).